 A student with dyslexia must present a diagnosis from a specialist using one of the following methods:

-• The student starts by filling out an application for specific support due to additional needs in studies
+- The student starts by filling out an application for academic accommodation in studies

-• Subsequently, the student books an appointment with a study advisor
+- Subsequently, the student books an appointment with the student counsellor

-• A study counselor evaluates the requests of students who apply for specific support
+- The student counsellor evaluates the requests of students who apply for academic accommodation in their studies

-• The study advisor confirms to the subject manager that the student has the right to specific support in studies, but it is the student's responsibility to contact the teacher/professional director about the implementation of support, for example increased time for project and exam submissions, reading assistance, assistance with academic writing, adaptation of the learning environment.
+- The student counsellor confirms to the Programme Director that the student is entitled to academic accommodation in studies, but it is the student's responsibility to contact the teacher/professional director about the implementation of support, for example increased time for project and exam submissions, reading assistance, assistance with academic writing, adaptation of the learning environment.

-It is important to apply for specific support in a timely manner so that teachers have time to process requests and can meet students in the best possible way.
+It is important to apply for academic accommodation in studies in a timely manner so that teachers have time to process requests and can meet students in the best possible way.

 You can apply for an exemption if an illness or accident occurs at other times.
 A medical certificate must always be submitted.

-Those who struggle with inhibitions that can be seen as temporary and can be worked with, cured or made more manageable, apply for specific support for each semester or for the school year.
-If the student's restrictions are permanent, the student applies for specific support at the beginning of the program and is registered with support for the duration of the study at LHÍ.
+Those who struggle with disabilities that can be seen as temporary and can be worked with, cured or made more manageable, apply for special resources for each semester or for the school year.
+If the student's restrictions are permanent, the student applies for special resources at the beginning of the program and is registered with support for the duration of the study at IUA.

 INFORMATION ABOUT ELECTRONIC TOOLS